Vienna to Prague

 US$4295.00 per person double occupancy

-Meet The Wayfarers for a tour of the Old City of Vienna followed by a transfer to Lednice, former summer residence of Liechtenstein family.
+Meet The Wayfarers for a walking tour of the Old City of Vienna followed by a transfer to Lednice, former summer residence of Liechtenstein family.
 We arrive at our hotel for our Introductory Talk and Welcome Dinner.

 In the morning we visit Mikulov, situated in the heart of Moravia's wine region, and we walk through its small town center.
 We continue to nearby Palava Hills, a splendid nature reserve with medieval ruins, rare flowers and distant views.
 In the afternoon we return to Lednice and visit its chateau.
 We end our day in a typical wine cellar with local food and folk music.